Cecilia-Mercy/LITA_Project/README.md

 ### Exploratory Data Analysis
 EDA involved the exploring of the Data to answer some questions about the Data such as;
-- What is the overall sales trend
+- What is the overall sales trend?
-- Which product are top sellers
+- Which product are top sellers?
 - What are the products on peak sales?

 ### Data Analysis